apache/arrow/docs/source/python/extending_types.rst

 -----------------------------------------------

 Arrow affords a notion of extension types which allow users to annotate data types with additional semantics.
-This allows downstream consumers both to specify custom serialization and deserialization routines (for example, to :ref:`Python scalars <custom-scalar-conversion>` and :ref:`pandas <conversion-to-pandas>`) and to more easily interpret data.
+This allows developers both to specify custom serialization and deserialization routines (for example, to :ref:`Python scalars <custom-scalar-conversion>` and :ref:`pandas <conversion-to-pandas>`) and to more easily interpret data.

-In the Arrow :doc:`metadata specification</format/Columnar.html#format-metadata-extension-types>`,
+In Arrow, :ref:`extension types <format_metadata_extension_types>`
-this is accomplished by annotating any of the built-in Arrow data types (the "storage type") with a custom type name and, optionally, a byte array that can be used to provide additional metadata (referred to as "parameters" in this documentation).
+are specified by annotating any of the built-in Arrow data types (the "storage type") with a custom type name and, optionally, a byte array that can be used to provide additional metadata (referred to as "parameters" in this documentation).
 These appear as the